Skip to content

 The Asset Browser searches the asset index built by jiangyu assets index (or by Studio's own index button when the index is missing or stale).

-<project>/.jiangyu/exports/), or Browse to choose elsewhere.
+• Export: pulls the vanilla asset out as a starting point.
+The dropdown picks the destination: Export to default (<project>/exported/), Export to project defined (the per-project path, set from the dropdown's Configure project path…), or Export to custom… to pick a directory.
 Multi-select to export several at once.
 Successful exports push a toast with a Reveal action that opens the file location.

 Template Browser